How to Make Hair Color Last

-Many of you have asked us about cleansing conditioners from companies such as Wen and L'Oreal, specifically their claims to be better alternatives to traditional shampooing when it comes to making color treatments last.
+Many of you have asked us about cleansing conditioners, specifically their claims to be better alternatives to traditional shampooing when it comes to making color treatments last.

 Because the primary cause of hair color fading is water exposure, cleansing conditioners are no more a solution than using a gentle shampoo when it comes to keeping hair color vibrant.
-In fact, when using a cleansing conditioner, you're really just skipping the shampoo step and using a conditioning rinse without cleansing the hair (and, more important, the scalp) much at all.
+In fact, when using a cleansing conditioner, you're really just skipping the shampoo step and using a conditioning rinse—this doesn’t truly cleanse the hair (and, more important, the scalp) much at all.

-However, unless you have extremely dry, damaged hair, there is a risk that your hair will end up looking flat and greasy, so proceed with caution.
+If your hair is thick and extremely dry and damaged, you may find that occasional use of a "conditioner-only" type product is beneficial for restoring a healthier feel to your hair, but other hair types will likely end up looking flat and greasy, so proceed with caution.
 Remember, the "conditioner-only" method isn't any more beneficial for preserving hair color than an ordinary, gentle shampoo.

 Note: Color-depositing shampoos and conditioners can potentially build up on hair, weighing it down.
-In addition, color-depositing hair-care products can stain fabric, so it's a good idea to invest in a few inexpensive towels to use when applying them.
+In addition, color-depositing hair-care products can stain fabric, so don’t use your best towels when using them.

 Sun Protection (for Your Hair)

-A hat is an excellent solution, but impractical for some, especially if you have long, thick hair.
-If a hat isn't your style, consider applying sunscreen to your hair to help protect it from fading.
+Wearing a hat is an excellent solution, but that’s not always practical.
+What can you do instead?
+Try an alcohol-based spray-on sunscreen as the last step once your hair is styled.
 Be aware, however, that it is unknown how much sun protection your hair will get because sunscreens have not been thoroughly researched to determine how they work on hair.
-Still, it's reasonable to assume you'll get some protection (and there's some research supporting this), so it's worth a try.
+Still, it's reasonable to assume you'll get some protection, so it's worth a try.